BCYF Summer Grants

 - your public park permit, if you have one.

 Please keep in mind: you must attach these to the online application.
-We won’t accept them by email.
+We won’t accept them by email or paper.

 - We expect to send out award notifications in late May or early June.

-- Programs must begin by July 9, 2018.
-You’ll need to submit weekly attendance reports starting on July 16 through the end of program.
+- Programs are expected to begin the week of July 8, 2019.
+You’ll need to submit weekly attendance reports through the end of program.

 - You will need to complete a final report in early September.
-We issue the final 10% of your grant after we receive your final report.
+We issue the final 30 percent of your grant after we receive your final report.

 Complete application must include all of the following items: